The best whey protein for bigger muscles

-If you are following any sort of exercise programme, whether it’s based around weights, cardio, or endurance training, then you need more protein than the UK government’s current recommendation of just 55g per day.
-Whey offers a quick and easy way to increase your daily intake, especially after your session when you might not feel like sitting down to a proper meal.
+Following a training programme based around lifting weights, high-intensity interval training, or endurance training?
+Then you need more protein than the UK government’s current recommendation of just 55g per day.
+Whey offers a quick and easy way to increase your daily intake, especially after your session when you might not feel like sitting down to a proper high-protein meal.

 Can whey protein replace a proper meal?

-A whey protein shake can be the perfect post-workout drink, or a high-protein snack between meals when hunger strikes, or you can even add a scoop of powder to yoghurt to boost your daily protein intake.
-But as with all supplements, the clue is in the name of supplements – they are designed to supplement and fill in the nutritional gaps of a complete and varied diet.
-Getting the majority of your daily dietary protein from natural foods, such as red and white meat, fish, eggs, dairy and other whole foods is the way to go, because you’ll also consume the essential vitamins, minerals and other nutrients they contain that are vital to optimal health.
+A whey protein shake can be the perfect post-workout drink, or a high-protein snack between meals when hunger strikes.
+Or you can even add a scoop of powder to yoghurt to boost your daily protein intake.
+But as with all supplements, the clue is in the name of supplements.
+They are designed to supplement and fill in the nutritional gaps of a complete and varied diet.
+Getting the majority of your daily dietary protein from natural foods, such as red and white meat, fish, eggs, dairy and other whole foods is the way to go.
+Why?
+Because you’ll also consume the essential vitamins, minerals and other nutrients they contain that are vital to optimal health.

 How much whey protein do I need?

-Most serving suggestions are around 30g, and with good reason.
-Research suggests this is the ideal amount to repair the damage done through training and initiate muscle protein synthesis, or the process by which new muscle tissue is laid down.
-Research also shows that a diet high in protein can also help reduce body fat levels, so you’ll not only get bigger and stronger, but leaner to boot.
+Most serving suggestions are around 30g, with good reason.
+Research suggests this is the ideal amount to repair the damage done through training and initiate muscle protein synthesis.
+That’s the technical term for the process by which new muscle tissue is laid down.
+Research also shows that a diet high in protein can also help reduce body fat levels, so you’ll not only get bigger and stronger, but leaner as well.

 When should I take whey protein?

-After a workout is the most obvious time to consume whey protein powder because that’s when your muscles need it most.
-Drinking a shake of whey mixed with cold water or milk within 30 minutes of finishing your training session will initiate the recovery process by flooding your bloodstream with amino acids, which kick-starts muscle protein synthesis (MPS) where these nutrients are quickly shuttled into your muscle cells where they are laid down as brand new muscle tissue.
+After a workout is the most obvious time to consume whey protein powder.
+That’s when your muscles need it most.
+Drinking a shake of whey mixed with cold water or milk within 30 minutes of finishing your training session will initiate the recovery process by flooding your bloodstream with amino acids.
+That kick-starts muscle protein synthesis (MPS) where these nutrients are quickly shuttled into your muscle cells where they are laid down as new muscle tissue.

 The best whey protein powders